rohinmanvi/rohinmanvi.github.io/_pages/about.md

 Hello!

-I’m a final-year Computer Science student at Stanford University with a broad interest in the development and responsible application of generative foundation models, particularly large language models (LLMs).
-Lately, I’ve been exploring ways to enable these models to “think” longer or harder when necessary, leveraging inference-time techniques like search, self-refinement, and innovative approaches such as diffusion-based language models.
+I’m a final-year Computer Science student at Stanford University with a broad interest in the development and responsible application of generative foundation models, particularly large language models.
+Lately, I’ve been exploring ways to enable these models to “think” longer or harder when necessary, leveraging inference-time techniques like search, self-refinement, and new paradigms such as diffusion-based language models.

 I’ve had the privilege of working with Prof. Stefano Ermon at Stanford, focusing on efficient inference techniques for LLMs, geospatial tasks, and bias analysis.
 Previously, I applied my machine learning skills in industry at Meta and Lacework, and I’ve also investigated using LLMs for decision-making in autonomous systems.